Burning Rock Publishes 2022 Annual Report on Form 20-F

-/EIN News/ -- GUANGZHOU, China, April 20, 2023 (GLOBE NEWSWIRE) -- Burning Rock Biotech Limited (NASDAQ: BNR and LSE: BNR, the “Company” or “Burning Rock”), a company focused on the application of next generation sequencing technology in the field of precision oncology, announces that on April 21, 2023 it filed its Annual Report on Form 20-F for the year ended December 31, 2022 (the “Form 20-F”) with the U.S. Securities and Exchange Commission (“SEC”).
-The Form 20-F is available for viewing on the SEC website at www.sec.gov and also on the Company’s website at http://ir.brbiotech.com.
+GUANGZHOU, China, April 20, 2023 (GLOBE NEWSWIRE) -- Burning Rock Biotech Limited BNR the "Company" or "Burning Rock"))), a company focused on the application of next generation sequencing technology in the field of precision oncology, announces that on April 21, 2023 it filed its Annual Report on Form 20-F for the year ended December 31, 2022 (the "Form 20-F") with the U.S. Securities and Exchange Commission ("SEC").
+The Form 20-F is available for viewing on the SEC website at www.sec.gov and also on the Company's website at http://ir.brbiotech.com.
 The Form 20-F has also been submitted to the National Storage Mechanism and will shortly be available for inspection at: https://data.fca.org.uk/#/nsm/nationalstoragemechanism.

 About Burning Rock

-Burning Rock Biotech Limited (NASDAQ: BNR; LSE: BNR), whose mission is to guard life via science, focuses on the application of next generation sequencing (NGS) technology in the field of precision oncology.
+Burning Rock Biotech Limited BNRBNR)), whose mission is to guard life via science, focuses on the application of next generation sequencing (NGS) technology in the field of precision oncology.
 Its business consists of i) NGS-based therapy selection testing for late-stage cancer patients, and ii) cancer early detection, which has moved beyond proof-of-concept R&D into the clinical validation stage.

 For more information about Burning Rock, please visit: http://ir.brbiotech.com.